What is the 9th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of four and ten.
+What is the lowest common multiple of fifteen and thirty five.

 Find the: